datacoves/docs/docs/getting-started/Admin/configure-repository-using-dbt-coves.md

 - Adds any new components you select (it will remove the components you selected at Setup time but didn't select at Update time)
 - Maintains backward compatibility where possible

->[!NOTE]
-> ### dbt-coves setup --update
-> When running an Update, you will be prompted which services you want to set-up, having your original choices pre-selected.
-If you unselect one of these, it's content will be deleted
+>[!NOTE] When running an update, you will be prompted for the services you want to setup / update, if you saved the answers file from when you first ran set, your original choices pre-selected.
+If you unselect one of these, that content will be deleted

 ## Benefits for Data Teams